 RA - 001 PROTECT Remote Architecture The remote party can connect to remote access solution.
 Devices the site via a secure, encrypted, state-of-the-art must be CE certified.
-Normative Reserved 62443-3-3 SR 4.1 RE 2 The control system shall provide the capa information traversing any zone boundary , , 62443-4-2 CR 4.1 which explicit read authorization is sup provide the capability to protect the confidentiality of information at rest for which explicit read authorization is supported; and support the protection of the confidentiality of information in transit as defined CSRS-SI-NRA-1 doc) Remote access is required for this m be established from the production facili rendezvous server is permitted.
+Normative Reserved 62443-3-3 SR 4.1 RE 2 The control system shall provide the capa information traversing any zone boundary 62443-4-2 CR 4.1 which explicit read authorization is sup provide the capability to protect the confidentiality of information at rest for which explicit read authorization is supported; and support the protection of the confidentiality of information in transit as defined CSRS-SI-NRA-1 doc) Remote access is required for this m be established from the production facili rendezvous server is permitted.
 Control 6 The existing remote maintenance solution must be used.
 (See documentation xyz. doc) Remote access is required for this machine / system.
 The connection must be established from the production facility.
 Only an encrypted connection to a rendezvous server is permitted.
 Control element for users in the production facility to establish the connection and signal that a connection has been established.

-RA - 002 PROTECT Remote Architecture Unauthorized access to data in use, data in transit, data at rest and interception of data is prevented.
-Normative Reserved 62443-3-3 SR 4.1 RE 2 The control system shall provide the capa information traversing any zone boundary 62443-4-3 CR 4.1 Components shall provide the capability to protect the confidentiality of information at rest for which explicit read authorization is supported; and support the protection of the confidentiality of information in transit as defined in IEC 6244333 SR 4.1.
+RA - 002 PROTECT Remote Architecture Unauthorized access to data in use, data is prevented. ata in transit, data at rest and interception of Normative Reserved 62443-3-3 SR 4.1 RE 2 The control system shall provide the capa information traversing any zone boundary 62443-4-3 CR 4.1 Components shall provide the capability to protect the confidentiality of information at rest for which explicit read authorization is supported; and support the protection of the confidentiality of information in transit as defined in IEC 6244333 SR 4.1.
 CSRS-SI-NRA-1 The existing remote maintenance solution must be used.
 (See documentation xyz. doc) Remote access is required for this machine / system.
 The connection must be established from the production facility.
 Only an encrypted connection to a rendezvous server is permitted.
 Control element for users in the production facility to establish the connection and signal that a connection has been established.

 RA - 003 PROTECT Remote Architecture Secure, encrypted, state-of-the-art comm nunication protocol is being used.
-Normative State-of-the-Art: The most advanced and practices in the industry. recognized security technologies and Reserved 62443-3-3 SR 4.3 If cryptography is required, the control sy- key sizes and mechanisms for key establis commonly accepted security industry pra shment and management according to 62443-4-2 CR 4.3 The component shall use cryptographic security mechanisms according to internationally recognized and proven security practices and recommendations.
+Normative State-of-the-Art: The most advanced and practices in the industry. recognized security technologies and Reserved 62443-3-3 SR 4.3 If cryptography is required, the control system shall use cryptographic algorithms, key sizes and mechanisms for key establishment and management according to commonly accepted security industry practices and recommendations.
+62443-4-2 CR 4.3 The component shall use cryptographic security mechanisms according to internationally recognized and proven security practices and recommendations.
 CSRS-SI-NRA-1 The existing remote maintenance solution must be used.
 (See documentation xyz. doc) Remote access is required for this machine / system.
 The connection must be established from the production facility.
 Only an encrypted connection to a rendezvous server is permitted.
 Control element for users in the production facility to establish the connection and signal that a connection has been established.

-RA - 004 GOVERN User accounts Only personalized accounts are used.
-Only personalized accounts are used.
-Reserved 62443-3-3 SR 1.1 RE 1 The control system shall provide the capability to uniquely identify and authenticate all human users.
-62443-4-2 CR 1.1 Components shall provide the capability to identify and authenticate all human users according to IEC 6244333 SR 1.1 CSRS-SI-UAC-1 The integrator undertakes to define suital implement them in a technically mandato environmental risks (e.g. special authentic changes, software changes, etc.). · ·
+RA - 004 GOVERN User accounts User accounts Only personalized accounts are used.
+Normative Reserved 62443-3-3 SR 1.1 RE 1 The control system shall provide the capa authenticate all human users.
+62443-4-2 CR 1.1 Components shall provide the capability to identify and authenticate all human users according to IEC 6244333 SR 1.1 CSRS-SI-UAC-1 The integrator undertakes to define suitable roles and user groups and to implement them in a technically mandatory manner, which are dependent on the environmental risks (e.g. special authentication and authorization for configuration changes, software changes, etc.).